committeddb/committed/README.md

 - **vs. etcd**: same Raft substrate, but append-only log semantics instead of KV — and a worker model for ingest/sync that etcd doesn't have.
 - **vs. an RDBMS / Debezium pipeline**: Committed collapses "replicated log + CDC source + sink connectors" into one process.
 You don't need Kafka + Debezium + Kafka Connect + a separate consensus layer; the same binary holds the log, the source, and the sink.

-## Version 0.3
+## Version 0.4

-A beta release with a functioning 3-node Raft cluster, REST API, optional bearer-token auth and TLS, optional OpenTelemetry metrics, and a working end-to-end CDC pipeline (Postgres logical replication ingestable → Raft log → SQL syncable).
+A beta release focused on productionizing the backend.
+It keeps 0.3's functioning 3-node Raft cluster, REST API, optional bearer-token auth and TLS, optional OpenTelemetry metrics, and end-to-end CDC pipeline (Postgres logical replication / MySQL binlog ingestable → Raft log → SQL/HTTP syncable), and adds:

+- **Env-var configuration and static multi-node bootstrap** — node identity, addressing, data directory, and cluster membership are all set via `COMMITTED_*` environment variables (see [Configuration](#configuration)), so the same image can be templated per-node by an orchestrator.
+- **Graceful shutdown** — bounded HTTP drain and clean WAL/raft close on `SIGTERM`/`SIGINT`.
+- **Configurable server limits** — HTTP read/write/idle timeouts and a Raft proposal-size cap.
+- **More resilient ingest** — an ingest-worker supervisor with backoff/restart, durable ingestable position (ingest resumes where it left off after a restart or leader change), and per-commit standby acks.
+- **Prebuilt multi-arch binaries** — darwin and linux on both arm64 and amd64, plus windows/amd64, attached to each release.

 ### Concepts